localnerve/ui-elements/src/horizontal-pager/README.md

 Moves `distance` targets away from the current `targetClass`.
 If the specified distance would move out of bounds, nothing happens.
 A `distance` of -1 is a synonym for `prev`.
 No return.

 #### moveAbs (index)
 Moves to the `targetClass` at the zero-based index.
-If an out of bounds index is specified, nothing happens.
+If an out of bounds or current index is specified, nothing happens.
 No return.

 #### targetCount ()
 Returns the number of `targetClass` items found by the horizontal-pager.